Rehabilitation review and transfer

 - the patient was not interested and did not participate?

-- change is not possible for some other reason?
+- is change not possible for some other reason?

 Then you need to discuss your explanation with the patient and consider whether other interventions are possible and worth trying, whether the team should abandon the goal, or whether an alternative plan to meet the underlying need is possible.

-Last, considering all changes and events, you must consider whether some completely new goals are required.
+Last, considering all changes and events, you must consider whether some new goals are required.
 For example, if someone’s house has been visited and found unsuitable and unable to be adapted sufficiently, you will need a plan to discover new accommodation.

-The first is the patient’s rehabilitation need.
+The first is the patient’s rehabilitation needs.
 This need covers direct, face-to-face therapeutic practice and learning (i.e. therapy as usually understood).
 More importantly, the requirement covers having unimpeded access to the rehabilitation team’s expertise over time.
 The patient may need rehabilitation expertise to resolve a new problem, monitor for avoidable complications, train carers in the specific care and support required, or advise on practical activities and many other matters.